By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 Much of the culture of Indonesia is influenced by their religious practices.
 Mosques will have a call to prayer in the early mornings, Balinese close their streets for ceremonies, and overall, Indonesian people are much more calm and considerate in the face of disagreement.
 Ensuring you are respecting Indonesian culture is mainly a matter of common sense.

 Of course, Bali can be considered very differently from the remainder of Indonesia.
-Although there are still very strong customs and etiquette to be followed, if you are planning on only visiting the tourist towns and lounging on the beaches, this won’t be of much concern to you.
+Although there is still strong etiquette to be followed, if you are only planning to visit the tourist towns and lounging on the beaches, this won’t be of much concern to you.
+But if visiting the more remote areas of Bali, it's important to follow local customs.

 LGBTQ+ matters are a very sensitive topic in Indonesia and not something to be pressed when in a discussion with someone – especially in stricter religious areas.
 If you are a LGBTQ+ member and traveling around Indonesia, avoid public displays of affection.